 I’m using Procreate brushes from an Engraving Brushset that you can get in my Free Resource Library in this post and video.
 So go grab that, get comfortable, open up a new canvas in Procreate, and LET’S PLAY!

-*Do You Want to Know How to Engrave?
-Check out my post, How to Get Started Engraving Metals.
+*Do You Want to Know How to Start Engraving?
+Check out my post for beginners, How to Get Started Engraving Metals.
 I also have LOTS of tutorials and an entire playlist of YouTube videos for you to check out!
 I’ve engraved spatulas, spreaders, cake servers, bookmarks, ornaments, necklaces, charms, and earrings.
 There is seriously a TON that you can do with your engraving designs.

 How to Make an Engraving Design on Procreate for Your Cricut Engraving Projects!